kubernetes/minikube/site/content/en/docs/start/_index.md

 ```shell
 minikube kubectl -- get po -A
 ```
-If you've downloaded kubectl through minikube, you can make your life easier by adding the following to your shell config:
+You can also make your life easier by adding the following to your shell config:
 ```shell
 alias kubectl="minikube kubectl --"
 ```